AnishMishra1/ecommerce/Readme.md

 // Making interconnect with route file to controller and last App file.

-//All CRUD operation is updated using Controller and Route file
+//All CRUD operation is updated using Controller and Route file.........